 To verify a license of a Contractor; Home Improvement Contractor; Limited Licensed Electrician or Limited Licensed Plumber, you may do so from our website at "Verify a License" or contact our office at 1-800-544-7693 should you need assistance.

 To check the complaint history of a contractor, contact the Board's "Complaint Section" by telephone at 1-800-544-7693 or by email at Contractors.Home-Improvement@TN.Gov Closed complaints with disciplinary action may be reviewed at: Disciplinary Actions

 Check Out Before Hiring!

 Before you hire anyone to perform any kind of construction or remodeling work to your home, be sure to check them out first before hiring.
 This includes making sure they are properly licensed with our Board (see section below to know "When is a License Required").
 Many contractors will say and advertise that they are licensed, bonded and insured, however, this may be their county "Business License" which is easily obtainable by simply paying the $15.00 tax and nothing else; insurance does not cover poor workmanship; and a bond is rarely obtained unless the local permit office requires it.
 Some contractors may be licensed by our Board, but not financially covered to perform the entire project.
 If they give you more than one contract or several "invoices", this is often a red flag that they are trying to skirt the law to perform work over their monetary limit.
 In some cases, contractors may obtain a license to perform the work themselves, without having any employees, but may end up subcontracting the work to individuals (to avoid paying workers' compensation insurance and/or taxes).
 Always ask the contractor who will be performing the actual work and for their subcontractors references.
 Whenever subcontractors are hired by the contractor, they may also be required to be licensed, such as electricians or plumbers, with local government in order to obtain separate permits for inspections.
-There are more tips below to help with hiring a contractor, as well as with the Division of Consumer Affairs brochure.
+There are more tips below to help with hiring a contractor.